 Clarivate provides its own researcher identifier within Web of Science, called the ResearcherID.
 This ResearcherID is compatible and interoperable with ORCID ID.

 Elsevier provides its own researcher identifier within Scopus, called the Scopus Author ID.
 This Scopus Author ID is also compatible and interoperable with ORCID ID.

 ResearchGate person ID

-Each UHasselt author can add one or more of the above identifiers to his/her Academisch dossier and can show them on his/her Who is who? page and/or on the FRIS Research Portal.
+Manual (pdf) on how to add one or more of the above identifiers to your Academic file [Academisch dossier] and on how to show them on your Who is who? page and/or on the FRIS Research Portal.
 This FRIS platform has been created by the Flemish government with the intention to make Flemish research information publicly available.

 Manual on how to import your publications from the Document Server into your ORCID profile

 Manual on how to add works to your ORCID profile in a number of ways